 Okay, so you want to develop film at home, but you don’t want to read a 2,500+ word guide about how to do it?
 Fair enough.
 This is the shortest, simplest, guide on the Internet with a number of suggestions to help you save money.
-It’s based on equipment and chemicals that can be found at every camera store that sells film.
+It’s based on equipment and chemicals that can be found at every camera store that sells film, as well as Amazon.

 I’ve developed over 200 rolls of film at home in the last year alone using a minimal setup.
 Here is the basic equipment that I would purchase if I were starting over again when developing black and white film at home.
 Color film can be developed much the same way but does require a few extra components that ensure the temperature is regulated.

 |Development chemical||Product name||Where to find the best price|

 |Rapid Fixer||Ilford Rapid Fixer||At local store|

 Home Film Developing Equipment Checklist: one time trial

 If you just want to try out film photography once to see if it’s for you, it’s possible to temporarily cut down on some of these costs by using the Ilford Simplicity Starter Pack chemicals.
 These are pre-measured, single-use chemicals designed for maximum convenience.